Do you want to accept user-submitted WordPress posts? Publishing guest posts from other people is a great way to grow a community or business blog.

 Ready to move on?
 Let’s look at categories next.

-Let Guests Choose a Blog Post Category
+Optional: Let Guest Bloggers Choose a Category

 The blog post submissions form template automatically pulls in the list of categories on your blog.
 This makes it super easy for your guest blogger to pick their own categories.